MTstateIntroStats/IntroStatActivitiesHybrid/_book/05-Exam1-Review.md

 \vspace{2in}

 h.
-Based on the graph, does there appear to be an association between the two variables?
-Explain your answer.
+Does there appear to be an association between the two variables?
+Clearly explain your answer using the graph and calculated summary statistic.

-\vspace{0.5in}
+\vspace{0.8in}

 i.
 Is this an observational study or a randomized experiment?
 Explain your answer.